Github-ShivamSahu/Chapterwise-question-classifier/README.md

-if you pass the pdf directly into chatbots the accuracy drops to around 55% i will develop this prototype by creating an automated system that uses langdetect and regex to clean the data provided to chatbot that will incerase the accuracy in future. also ill exsperiment with diffirent techniques.
+if you pass the pdf directly into chatbots the accuracy drops to around 55% i will develop this prototype by creating an automated system that uses langdetect and regex to clean the data provided to chatbot that will incerase the accuracy in future. also i will exsperiment with diffirent techniques. like using BERT models from hugging face as it has the highest accuracy In this kind of task.